jolmg/parsby/README.md

 ## Comparing with Haskell's Parsec

-Although there's more to this library than its similarities with Parsec, it's useful to see those similarities if you're already familiar with
-Parsec:
+If you're already familiar with Parsec, here are some similarities:

 ```ruby
 # Parsby                                 # -- Parsec